Rank | Picture | Name | Rating | Shop |

 Temperature

-There are four types of greenhouse temperatures: Cold house, cool house, a warm house, and a hot house.
+There are four types of greenhouse temperatures: Cold house, cool house, warm house, and hot house.

 Cold houses: These greenhouses are designed to have no additional heating source other than the actual enclosed space.
 They are ideal for the spring and fall to help extend the growing season and give crops more time to grow.
 But because it has no added heating the temperature inside can go below zero.